 2. The gNB, if able to resolve the gNB identity contained in the I-RNTI, requests the last serving gNB to provide UE Context, providing the cause value received in step 1.

 3. The last serving gNB responds to the gNB with the RETRIEVE UE CONTEXT FAILURE message including an encapsulated RRCRelease message.
-The RRCRelease message includes suspend indication.
+The RRCRelease message includes Suspend Indication.

 4. The gNB forwards the RRCRelease message to the UE.